-7 Tips on How to Dress for your Spring/Summer 2022 Family Photo Session from an Experienced Photographer who Knows
+7 Tips on How to Dress for your Spring/Summer 2022 Family Photo Session in Maui!
+From an Experienced Photographer who Knows

 I have seen it all Y'all!
 So here are a few quick tips to help you plan your wardrobe for your upcoming Family Photos on Maui.

 Tip 1.
 What colors should I wear?